Backroads4Me/ha-addons/bluetooth-wifi-setup/DOCS.md

 ## How It Works

 1. Start this addon on your Home Assistant system
-2. The addon creates a Bluetooth server that advertises as `BTBerryWifi-{hostname}`
+2. The addon creates a Bluetooth server that advertises as `BTBerryWifi` (or your configured device name)
 3. Connect to it using the BTBerryWifi mobile app (iOS/Android)
 4. The app scans for available WiFi networks
 5. Select a network and enter the password
-6. The addon configures NetworkManager and connects to the network
+6. The addon configures WiFi via the Home Assistant Supervisor API
 7. After a configurable timeout (default: 15 minutes), the addon automatically shuts down

 ## Prerequisites